aidanby/dissertation/revisions.md

 > Software engineering is an evolving process, including testing, debugging, and migration.
 Open-source, code assisting language models are commonly pre-trained on causal code generation (i.e., left-to-right).
 This limits their value in software maintenance and evolution tasks, which require a wholistic understanding of software properties.
 Adding an understanding of software properties through program analysis can assist in important steps of the software evolution process and mitigate the limitations of a language model.

 **Final (Updated):**
-> Software maintenance requires both pattern recognition and symbolic reasoning, capabilities that are complementary to one another.
-While Large Language Models excel at pattern recognition, they lack the semantic rigor for software understanding.
-Integrating LLMs with program analysis consistently outperforms either approach in isolation across common software engineering tasks in real-world repositories.
-Effective software engineering tools must therefore leverage both neural and symbolic paradigms to achieve the flexibility of learned representations and the correctness guarantees of formal reasoning.
+> Program analysis complements large language models (LLMs) for software maintenance by providing structured software signals that include bidirectional code context, formal verification of code properties, and dataflow properties.
+These signals can be integrated with LLMs beyond autoregressive generation.
+Explicitly integrating analysis-derived signals with LLMs consistently outperforms either pure learning-based or pure analysis-based approaches across key software engineering tasks in real-world repositories.

 ## Proposed Revised Thesis Statements